ZITZ-bit/ZITZ-bit/README.md

 ✨ Passionate about web development, app development, and data science.
 🛠️ I really enjoy building projects from scratch and watching them grow.
-📚 Currently diving deeper into Python and C# .
+📚 Currently diving deeper into Python.

 ---